From Shakespeare to science and beer to barnyards, there’s more to do in St. Louis than the Gateway Arch. Did we mention that the activities are free?

 This is one of the top spots for pet lovers of all ages, with a baby-animal petting area, twice daily cow-milking demonstrations, an animal barnyard and play loft area (with chicks, piglets, and baby rabbits that visitors can pet), canine agility shows—and we haven’t even gotten to the part where you can pet puppies and kittens to your heart’s content.
 And, yes, it’s all free.
 There are also wagon rides, interactive exhibits, and, to top it off, visitors are welcome to bring their dogs.

-, a series of free outdoor concerts held every Wednesday in the summer.
+Usually, garden admission is only free for those younger than 12.
+For everyone else, it costs $12.
+However, the garden extends their hours to host the Whitaker Music Festival, a series of free outdoor concerts held every Wednesday in the summer.
 On these nights, admission to the gardens is free after 5 p.m.
 The concert doesn’t start until 7 p.m., so if you don’t mind not being close to the stage, you’ll have plenty of time to roam the grounds and take in the acclaimed Japanese Garden, the English Garden, the Victoria District, and other horticultural displays.
 Additionally, St. Louis city and county residents get free admission every Saturday between 9 a.m. and noon.

 HOW LONG HAVE YOU BEEN A GUIDE?

 WHAT DO YOU LOVE ABOUT YOUR JOB?